oracle/terraform-provider-oci/website/docs/d/database_db_systems.html.markdown

 * `node_count` - The number of nodes in the DB system.
 For RAC DB systems, the value is greater than 1.
 * `nsg_ids` - A list of the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups (NSGs) that this resource belongs to.
 Setting this to an empty array after the list is created removes the resource from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm). **NsgIds restrictions:**
 	* Autonomous Databases with private access require at least 1 Network Security Group (NSG).
 The nsgIds array cannot be empty.
+* `point_in_time_data_disk_clone_timestamp` - The point in time for a cloned database system when the data disks were cloned from the source database system, as described in [RFC 3339](https://tools.ietf.org/rfc/rfc3339).
 * `reco_storage_size_in_gb` - The RECO/REDO storage size, in gigabytes, that is currently allocated to the DB system.
 Applies only for virtual machine DB systems.
 * `scan_dns_record_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DNS record for the SCAN IP addresses that are associated with the DB system.
 * `scan_ip_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Single Client Access Name (SCAN) IP addresses associated with the DB system.
 SCAN IP addresses are typically used for load balancing and are not assigned to any interface.
 Oracle Clusterware directs the requests to the appropriate nodes in the cluster.